minhhoangbui/minhhoangbui.github.io/_posts/2019-01-12-amazon-personalize.md

 # IV.
 Conclusion

 This service, to me, is very promising since it is really the expertise of Amazon.
-However, it is still in developing.
+However, it is still in development.
 By the time this blog is published, I still cannot get the authorization to try it and the document is still a mess.
 But hey, stay tuned for the upcoming news from Amazon.